 - Connecting Cisterns, Rain, and Reading the Bible

 What’s the best resource or method?
 The one you’ll use.
 God had His Word written, preserved, and translated for you.

-Question: What Bible reading plan or strategy have you used?
-Please share a link.
-You can leave a comment by clicking here.
+Tell me what you think: What Bible reading plan or strategy have you used?
+To leave a comment, just click here.